6 mobile gaming scams and how to avoid them

 Do you spend hours hunting monsters, storming your opponents’ bases, or digging for hidden treasure on your smartphone?
 You're far from alone.
 Mobile gaming — online games people play on their smartphones or other mobile devices — are more popular than ever.

 Don't believe it?
-Statista says that in 2020 there are more than 2.4 billion mobile gamers shooting, racing, and collecting coins on their mobile devices.
-The company also says that this number is projected to rise to 2.7 billion by 2021.
-There are more than 326 million mobile game players in India alone in 2020, according to Statista.
+Statista says that in 2021 there were more than 2.6 billion mobile gamers shooting, racing, and collecting coins on their mobile devices.
+There are more than 207 million mobile game players in the United States alone in 2021, according to Statista.

 Game developers aren't the only people excited by these numbers.
 Scammers are thrilled with the rising popularity of mobile gaming, too.

 That's because scam artists have long used mobile games to trick people into giving up their personal or financial information.
-They've used fake apps and games to install malware on gamers’ devices.
-And they're always happy to charge gamers big bucks for fake power-ups, armor enhancements, and other gaming goodies that they have no intention of providing.
+They target unsecured mobile devices using fake apps and games to install malware on those gamers’ devices.
+And they're always happy to charge gamers big bucks for fake power-ups, armour enhancements, and other gaming goodies that they have no intention of providing.

 There are risks involved in mobile gaming.
 But you can avoid the scammers.
-It just requires that you recognize the most common mobile gaming scams and take the steps necessary to avoid them.
+It just requires recognising the most common mobile gaming scams and taking the necessary steps to avoid them.

 Mobile gaming scam No. 1: Credential stuffing